OliverGrohe/corona-dodger/README.md

 To collect points the player has to collide with obstacles that help the virus spread.
 Points are discounted when the player collides with obstacles that counter the spread.

-The game whens when there is a collision with the Lockdown.
+The game ends when there is a collision with the Lockdown and the player loses.

 ---------------------------------------------------------------------
 MVP (DOM - CANVAS)- MVP definition here, list of minimum features